CamDavidsonPilon/lifetimes/README.md

 ## Read me first: Latest on the Lifetimes Project

-As of March 2022, this project has been forked and resumed active development.
-Plans are underway to incorporate additional models written in pymc3 and Stan, along with distributed processing in dask and GPU/TPU inference with JAX.
+As of late March 2022, this project has been forked and resumed active development, with the intention of refactoring Lifetimes into a purely Bayesian framework using [PyMC](https://github.com/pymc-devs) as a backend.

 ## Introduction